 "Blue Christmas" by Elvis Presley Elvis cut a lot of Christmas-themed songs, but this one was his best.
 You can just about see his lip quiver every time you hear his voice on this track.
 A more accessible pop song, it nevertheless includes all the raw, masculine sexuality you’ve come to expect from Elvis.
 There’s a reason they call him The King, gents.

 "Run Rudolph Run" by Chuck Berry Chuck Berry might have been the first person to realize that Christmas music didn’t have to be totally boring.
-This rocking little number is every bit as enjoyable as it was over 50 years ago when it first came out.
-Hear why even though he’s well into his eighties, Chuck Berry is still rocking houses all around the U.S.
+This rocking little number is every bit as enjoyable as it was nearly 60 years ago when it first hit the airwaves.

 "All I Want For Christmas Is You" by Mariah Carey You might hate this song, but the girls at your party are going to freak out over it.
 Then you can pretend you’ve always liked it a lot.
 You’ll be the talk of ladies’ trips to the bathroom all night.